Advanced document representation

 DM works as follows (see figure below):

-• each document (paragraph) is represented by a unique ID and has its own vector
+• A unique ID represents each document (paragraph) and has its own vector

-• word and document vectors are concatenated or averaged and used in softmax classifier to predict the next word
+• Word and document vectors are concatenated or averaged and used in a softmax classifier to predict the next word

 Architecture of Paragraph Vectors - Distributed Memory [4]

-PV-DBOW architecture works in a very similar fashion, except that the vector representing a paragraph (document) is trained to predict a sequence of words in a small window (see figure below).
-This model is simpler and requires to store only softmax weights, unlike PV-DM which needs to store also word vectors.
-Le and Mikolov [4] found that PV-DM is consistently better than PV-DBOW, but that consistently best performance across many tasks is achieved when both vectors are concatenated.
+The PV-DBOW architecture operates in a very similar fashion, except that the vector representing a paragraph (document) is trained to predict a sequence of words within a small window (see figure below).
+This model is simpler and requires storing only softmax weights, whereas PV-DM also requires storing word vectors.
+Le and Mikolov [4] found that PV-DM consistently outperforms PV-DBOW, but that the best performance across many tasks is achieved when the two vectors are concatenated.

 Architecture of Paragraph Vectors - Distributed BOW [4]

-Paragraph Vectors allow us to represent document as vectors of the overall topics .
-The learning algorithms manage to capture the semantic substance of documents and can be used as an input for other machine learning tasks instead of the over-simplistic and very sparse BOW vectors.
+Paragraph Vectors allow us to represent a document as vectors of the overall topics.
+The learning algorithms capture the semantic content of documents and can serve as input to other machine learning tasks, rather than the overly simplistic and very sparse BOW vectors.
 Moreover, just like word vectors, they do behave like real vectors: they can be used in linear translations with other embeddings, including word2vec vectors [5].
 For instance:

 • vec(Japan) – vec(Sushi) + vec(Germany) ≈ vec(bratwurst)